 How do I request a different speed limit?

 To request a speed change, submit a Citizen Service Request.
 City staff will review the request and if likely to meet speed change requirements, will submit a request to the Oregon Department of Transportation (ODOT).
 Oregon law requires that ODOT set speed limits following a specific procedure that includes data collection and can take from 6 months to a year to complete.
 More information: ODOT Speed Zone Brochure

 The ODOT engineering study would review if any of these characteristics have changed recently on the street: number of accesses, road width, on-street parking, number of turning vehicles, adjacent development, presence of crosswalks and bus stops, road classification or other characteristics.
 If traffic has increased but there are no other changes, a speed change may not be supported.
 Also consider that posting a lower speed limit does not always reduce speeds or increase safety; Street characteristics need to support driving the lower speed.
 Just putting up a sign with a different speed limit is not often effective at changing driver behavior.
 Learn more about this on the ODOT Speed Zone FAQ's.

 What speed studies are currently in review?

-The following speed studies are currently in review by the Oregon Department of Transportation (ODOT):
+The following speed studies are currently in review or have been completed by the Oregon Department of Transportation (ODOT) in 2019: